quiik/sumo/README.md

 <h3>Why is observability so important around distributed systems?</h3>

 When you are builiding services within your appliactions that depend on other services that you may or maynot control.
-How do you know if a service you control went down, how do you know if a service you don't control went down or how do you know if your appliaction has stopped functioning?
+It is important to have visualization around those services.
+For instance how do you know if a service you control went down, how do you know if a service you don't control went down or how do you know if your appliaction has stopped functioning?

 These are all things observability assist with.
 Giving you a visualization of what is happening inside your applicaiton.
 Building key SLI's around key componets that if down your applications stops functioning.